isomerpages/moe-chuachukangpri/announcements/2023/_posts/2023-04-04-post-Parent Volunteer Phase 2B (2024 Primary 1 Registration Exercise for Admission to Primary 1 in 2025).md

 ---
 Dear Parents,

-The application for this Phase 2B is closed.
+The application for Phase 2B is closed.
 For any other enquiries, please email: [fauziah\_othman@schools.gov.sg](mailto:fauziah_othman@schools.gov.sg).

 Thank you.